sphinx-doc/sphinx/doc/invocation.rst

    Turn warnings into errors.
 This means that the build stops at the first warning and ``sphinx-build`` exits with exit status 1.

+.. option:: -T

+   Display the full traceback when an unhandled exception occurs.
+Otherwise, only a summary is displayed and the traceback information is saved to a file for further analysis.

+   .. versionadded:: 1.2

 .. option:: -P

    (Useful for debugging only.)
 Run the Python debugger, :mod:`pdb`, if an unhandled exception occurs while building.

+.. option:: -h, --help, --version

+   Display usage summary or Sphinx version.

+   .. versionadded:: 1.2

 You can also give one or more filenames on the command line after the source and build directories.
 Sphinx will then try to build only these output files (and